sagemath/trac_to_gh/Issue 971.md

 # Issue 971: update the sympy package

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/971

 Original creator: was